 Stony Hills Presbyterian Church in Germantown

-Eternity has had the privilege of singing for numerous benefit concerts over the past 7 years.
-So far,
+Eternity has had the privilege of singing for many great causes over the past 10 years.
+We estimate

-those concerts have raised more than $150,000 for charitable causes.
-These charities include:
+those concerts have raised more than $175,000 for worthy charities.
+These include: Harvesters

-Harvesters Reaching the Nations, Simple Hope, Kenya Well Project, Hunger Task Force, Habitat for
+Reaching the Nations, Simple Hope, Kenya Well Project, Hunger Task Force, Habitat for Humanity,

-Humanity, Relay for Life, Hope House, Wisconsin Independent Life College, Children's Hospital,
+Relay for Life, Hope House, Wisconsin Independent Life College, Children's Hospital, Laundry Love

-Laundry Love Project, Genesis Bible Church, Youth for Christ, Forward in Faith, World Vision, Kiel
+Project, Genesis Bible Church, Youth for Christ, Forward in Faith, World Vision, Kiel Kiwanis, Fond

-Kiwanis, Fond du Lac Food Pantry, Fond du Lac Christian School, Appleton Christian School,
+du Lac Food Pantry, Fond du Lac Christian School, Appleton Christian School, Woodford Community

-Woodford Community Christian School, Safe Haven for domestic abuse victims, as well youth
+Christian School, Safe Haven for domestic abuse victims, as well youth sports programs and

 Over $5,200 Raised to